 Ruth Radford (27 Jan 1828/08 Aug 1900) was a daughter of William M. Robert Radford (1792/30 Dec 1861) and Elindor Underwood (02 May 1792/17 Jan 1879).
 Sources for the Radfords' birth and death dates: Ed Wojtowicz and Find a Grave.
 Robert and Elindor are buried in the Radford Cemetery, Floyd County, Va.
 Find A Grave Memorial# 32566436 and # 32566409.
 Robert Radford was a son of James Tazewell Radford and wife Mary.
 Elindor was a daughter of Samuel Underwood and wife Misniah Cannaday.
-More about Samuel and Misniah on about page 5 of William Cannaday of Franklin County, Va., a document on Bill Putman's Home Page.
+More about Samuel and Misniah is in William Cannaday of Franklin County, Va., a document on Bill Putman's Home Page.
 Elindor and Robert had seven children: Ruth Radford; Mary "Polly" Radford, born about 1826, died 28 Mar 1876 in Virginia (Virginia, Deaths and Burials Index, 1853-1917) who married Burwell Janney; Ellender Radford who married Alexander Underwood; Lewis A. Radford who married Elizabeth Via, born about 1831; Jesse Radford, born 1822 in Virginia, died 08 Oct 1883 in Raleigh Co., W.Va., (West Virginia Death Index) who married Dorothy Thomas; William Riley Radford who married Arta Cochran (go to Vest/Cochran Page 2: The Cochran Family of Virginia and West Virginia.) and Joanna (Elizabeth Rosanna?)
 Radford who married Sparrell Janney.
 (Original source: Ed Wojtowicz.)

 According to family tradition, there was a “Granny Radford” who was a Native American.
 I read once ("The White Man's Indian" by Robert F. Berkhofer) that many people have a fanciful notion that they descended from an "Indian princess."
 I lay no claim to Pocahontas, but it stands to reason families with pioneer roots probably do have Indian blood.
 Here is what I was told: